 Located at 5302 Harford Road in Baltimore, IOSC runs a tutoring program that provides academic assistance to children from immigrant families.
 Every Saturday, TeCanal runs a class complementing this tutoring program.
 The class teaches computer science using Scratch or Python.

 TeCanal is working with Creative Alliance at the Tench Tilghman Elementary/Middle School.
 This is a STEAM (Science, Technology, Engineering, Arts, Mathematics) education program.
 The ability to combine technology with art is a highly valuable skill in the ever-changing job market.

-English Kids-To-Kids: Bridging Cultures (EK2K:BC): EK2KBC is summer camp for refugees, in which TeCanal provides computers to teach Computer Science, as well as volunteers to help administer STEM programming.
+EK2K:BC is a summer camp for refugees, for which TeCanal provides computers to teach Computer Science, as well as volunteers to help administer STEM programming.